 Gourmet Tables Galore

 In the spring, many gourmet tables revive their menus for the new year and offer delicious, innovative French cuisine based on local fresh produce, fish and meat.
-St-Remy-en-Provence is one regional destination that food and wine lovers naturally beeline to, counting gastronomic institutions such as L’Oustau de Baumanière and La Cabro d’Or – Michel Hulin: both are two-star Michelin restaurants serving fine Provencal and Mediterranean cuisine; both are also housed in 5-star hotels and “bastides” (stately homes) complete with luxury spas.
+St-Remy-en-Provence is one regional destination that food and wine lovers naturally beeline to, counting gastronomic institutions such as La Cabro d’Or – Michel Hulin and L’Oustau de Baumanière: both restaurants are present in the Michelin restaurants guide and the second one is doubly starred; both are serving fine Provencal and Mediterranean cuisine; both are also housed in 5-star hotels and “bastides” (stately homes) complete with luxury spas.
 Meanwhile, heading south to the coast, Marseille’s 3-Michelin star restaurant Le Petit Nice is simply a dream for anyone wishing to experience the finest seafood Provence has to offer– and chef Gérald Passédat is also well-known for his innovative use of fresh seasonal vegetables.

 Summer: Lavender, Outdoor Dining, & Seaside Delights